 If your dad has all of the practical bases covered, get him a toy.
 DJI's brand new Mavic Air 2 has a ton of cutting-edge features including more than 30 minutes of flight time, a 6-mile range and a handful of safety upgrades including improved obstacle avoidance and air traffic alerts.
 Plus, the camera hardware is legit: This drone can capture 48-megapixel photos and 4K video at 60 frames per second.
 If you're looking for something a bit cheaper, the previous Mavic model is available for $100 less and the Mavic Mini can be had for as little as $400.

 At $100, this 10-ounce coffee mug is way too expensive to buy for yourself -- which could make it an ideal gift for a dad in your life.
 The Ember keeps coffee at the perfect temperature -- technically, 130 degrees F, though that's adjustable via the iOS- and Android-compatible app -- for about an hour.
 If you take your coffee seriously, it's a life-changing accessory.
 Read our take on the Ember Mug.

 It's cool-looking, tough as nails and big -- with a bigger-than-advertised 62-quart capacity.
-In CNET's recent roundup of best coolers, we found that the Lifetime High Performance Cooler was particularly well designed.
-It's also a perfect gift for dad, who will appreciate the dual-locking lid latches, roped handles and built-in bottle opener (you know, for a glass water bottle... or craft beer).
-And you can buy it for $130 from Lifetime.
+In CNET's roundup of best coolers, we designated the Lifetime High Performance Cooler as the best-designed.
+Dad will appreciate the dual-locking lid latches, roped handles and built-in bottle opener.
+You can buy it for under $100 at Walmart, too.
 Read our review of the Lifetime High Performance Cooler.